Dog Activity Ideas for Each Season

 Go For a Fall Color Ride

-Pups love a ride in the car, where they get a chance to watch the cars whiz by at top speed out the window.
-When the leaves are at their most beautiful in autumn, it's even more fun for Fido to watch the orange, red, and yellow scenery zip by.
+Pups love a ride in the car, where they get a chance to watch the cars whiz by out the window.
+When the leaves are at their most beautiful in autumn, it’s even more fun for Fido to watch the orange, red, and yellow scenery zip by.
 Just be sure everyone is secured with a seat belt for safety.

 Having Herding Fun With Treibball